Nekall/Nekall/README.md

   <br/>
   <br/>
   <p>
     I am a junior fullstack developer.
 Mainly focused on a javascript environment.
-I have the basics on Ruby & RubyOnRails.
+I have the basics on Ruby & RubyOnRails & PHP.
     I'm curious and I like to have fun by developing crazy projects.
   </p>
   <p>